Panzerschrek/U-00DC-Sprache/source/docs/en/macros.rst

 *Match block elements*
 **********************

-The simpliest match elements are regular lexems.
+The simplest match elements are regular lexems.
 This includes identifiers, brackets, operators symbols, etc.
 They are matched directly.

 Other elements are named.
 They begin with ```?``` symbol and an identifier.
 Than follows ``:``, after which follows element class.
-Inside single match block it's not allowed to define elements with the same name.
+Inside a single match block it's not allowed to define elements with the same name.
 But it's allowed to use same names for elements of different (even nested) match blocks.

 Elements may be simple and composite.